 Is it Bad For a Well to Not Be Used?

-While it is not a problem to let a well go unused, they pose a potential danger due to neglect.
-Wells still in operation are not only safer for passers-by, but they also pose less of a threat to the water table.
+An unused well is vulnerable to contamination and collapse.
+Wells that are still in operation are safer for passers-by and pose less of a threat to the water table.

 How Do You Tell If a Well is Bad?